Was the First Century Christian Church Hostile to the Sabbath Day?

 The ruling of the Council of Jerusalem was a two fold ruling.

-First, it settled the issue of whether Gentiles had to be circumcised and observe the "law".
-The ruling of the Council states that the Gentile Christians did not have to be circumcised and they did not have to obey the "law".
+First, it settled the issue of whether Gentiles had to be circumcised and observe the "law" for justification.
+The ruling of the Council states that the Gentile Christians did not have to be circumcised and they did not have to obey the "law" justification.
 To infer from this that the Gentile Christians could feel free to disregard any or all of the Ten Commandments is sheer folly.
 By the term, "law", the apostles were referring to the Levitical laws which separated the Jews from the Gentiles.
 No Jew would worship with an uncircumcised Gentile.
 The ruling of the Council was that these Levitical rules which divided the Gentiles from the Jews were no longer binding upon any Christian.
 These symbolic rites which separated Jew from Gentile were abolished by Christ's incarnation and atonement upon the cross.
 Circumcision for all Christians was now a matter of the heart and not a matter of the flesh.
 For all Christians, baptism replaced circumcision as the sign of the righteousness that is by faith for all those who are of the faith of Abraham.

 Paul makes reference to these Levitical laws in his epistle to the Ephesians, "For He is the peace between us, and has made the two (Jews and Gentiles) into one and broken down the barrier which used to keep them apart, actually destroying in His own person the hostility caused by the rules and decrees of the Law."
 Eph 2:14,15